-xxviii.
-The provisions outlined in paragraphs iv to x may be replaced by a fixed reimbursement payment for 2017/2018 if an individual operator and affected Council(s) agree to do so.
-The Councils reserve the right to require information as specified in paragraphs xxii to xxiv above from an operator with whom the Councils or the administering authority have entered in to a fixed payment agreement.
+28) The provisions outlined in paragraphs 4 to 10 may be replaced by a fixed reimbursement payment for 2018/2019 if an individual operator and affected Council(s) agree to do so.
+The Councils reserve the right to require information as specified in paragraphs 22 to 24 above from an operator with whom the Councils or the administering authority have entered in to a fixed payment agreement.

-Ticket issuing when concessionary journeys under the scheme are made xxix.
-It is a requirement that operators should issue a ticket on each occasion when a concessionary pass is presented for travel at half fare or flat fare.
-The ticket should as a minimum indicate the fare stage at which the pass holder boarded.
+Ticket issuing when concessionary journeys under the scheme are made should as a minimum indicate the fare stage at which the pass holder boarded.
 There is no longer a requirement to issue zero value tickets where a free concessionary journey is taken, but such journeys must be recorded by the operator's smart ticketing system if such a system is in use.
 Operators who wish to continue issuing zero value tickets in these circumstances can do so as a matter of preference.
 Any operator beginning or ending the practice of issuing zero value tickets must provide adequate publicity to concession holders in advance of the change and notify the Councils of the arrangements for publicity that are being made.